🚀 Download 21 Must‑Solve Questions for Class 10 Boards! 🚀

 Q) India meteorological department observes seasonal and annual rainfall every year in different sub-divisions of our country.

-37. India meteorological department _ Statistic
+India meteorological department observes seasonal and

 It helps them to compare and analyse the results.
 The table given below shows sub-division wise seasonal (monsoon) rainfall (mm) in 2018: